How To Play Bingo Tutorial

 How to Play Bingo

-Fortunately for bingo fanatics, the game came can be enjoyed either in-person or from the comfort of your own home in an online format.
+Fortunately for bingo fanatics, the game can be enjoyed either in-person or from the comfort of your own home in an online format.
 Both offer slightly different experiences but deliver the same excitement none-the-less.
 (Wondering what the future of bingo will look like?
 The development of mobile bingo apps is on the rise!)

 The first necessary measure for a bingo game is to purchase admission.
 Depending on the venue, the player may have the option to do this beforehand, or on-site.
 After players have found their seats, and it’s almost time to begin, the Bingo Caller will first announce that occasion’s prizes.
-When the Caller is finished with the introduction, they’ll say ‘eyes down,’ indicating that it’s time for the game to begin.
+When the Caller has completed the introduction, they’ll say ‘eyes down,’ indicating that it’s time for the game to begin.
 The Caller will pick and announce numbers using their selected method (traditional balls from a bingo tumbler, or from the use of a Random Number Generator (RNG)).
 When one of the numbers announced appears on a player’s card, the player will mark that square off.

 The game continues until a player yells ‘bingo!’, which signals that they’ve marked off all the numbers that form a winning pattern on their card.
 Their card is checked by a staff member, and the game will either end, or continue, depending on the rules of the venue, and the number of prizes up for grabs.